berkerpeksag/notes/books/a-people-s-history-of-the-united-states.md

 > değilim*.

-> Years ago I recognized my kinship with all living beings, and I made up
+> Your Honor, years ago I recognized my kinship with all living beings,
-> my mind that I was not one bit better than the meanest on earth.
-I said
+> and I made up my mind that I was not one bit better than the meanest on
-> then, and I say now, that while there is a lower class, I am in it; while
+> earth.
+I said then, and I say now, that while there is a lower class, I
-> there is a criminal element, I am of it, while there is a soul in prison,
+> am in it; while there is a criminal element, I am of it, while there is
-> I am not free.
+> a soul in prison, I am not free.

 *Eugene Debs*